Working Out At Home: How To Begin

 - Skipping rope

 Bodyweight exercises, such as push-ups and burpees, allow you to increase your strength and fitness without the need for equipment.
-You can also modify bodyweight exercises to make them more or less challenging — whether that is by doing push-ups on your knees or by adding an incline when you want to make them harder.
+You can also modify bodyweight exercises to make them more or less challenging — whether that is by doing push-ups on your knees or by adding a decline by putting your feet on a chair when you want to make them harder.